Gayndah: Geography

 Gayndah is on the Burnett River and the Burnett Highway passes through the town.
 Apart from the town in the western part of the locality, the land is used for cropping and grazing.
-The Gayndah railway station is located on the north side of the river and is on the Mungar Junction to Monto Branch railway line.
+The Mungar Junction to Monto Branch railway line once passed through the town, but it has since been closed and now lies abandoned.

 Duchess Mountain is immediately to the south-west of the town (25°38′00″S 151°36′47″E) and at 190 m provides excellent views over the town (100 m above sea level).

 Gayndah is 366 km north of the state capital, Brisbane, and 145 km west of the regional city of Maryborough.

 Agriculture and grazing have been the dominant industries of the area.
 The town is the centre of Queensland's largest citrus-growing area.